 Event price: $ 290,000 COP

-Pay on line: At the time of your registration you can pay online with credit card and PSE.
+Online payment: At the time of your registration you will be able to pay online with credit card and PSE.

 Payment in banks:

 Presenta la factura impresa en láser, y acércate a las siguientes entidades bancarias: